 - national procedure code = 7VG emergency aid to disaster areas

-- transaction code = 30 consignments free of charge.
+- nature of transaction = 34 consignments free of charge.

 Other aid consignments, such as humanitarian aid or development aid, are not considered disaster aid, so a normal export declaration must be lodged for them.